-Investigating the role of small RNA molecules (microRNAs) in insect biology and host-virus interactions. microRNAs are 19-25 nucleotide noncoding RNA molecules that are expressed by all metazoans and viruses playing significant roles in a variety of biological processes, such as development, immunity, longevity, and viral infections.
-Exploring virally encoded genes that are responsible for replication, pathogenesis and manipulation of host gene expression machinery.
-The main virus model that we work on is ascovirus that is a large double stranded DNA virus causing fatal infections in a variety of insect hosts.
+Investigating the role of small RNA molecules (microRNAs) in insect biology and host pathogen interactions. microRNAs are ~22 nucleotide noncoding RNA molecules that are expressed by all metazoans and viruses playing significant roles in a variety of biological processes, such as development, immunity, longevity, and viral infections.
+We also explore the role of virus encoded microRNAs in replication, pathogenesis and manipulation of host gene expression machinery.
+We use a variety of host-pathogen systems, including Dengue virus, West Nile virus, baculovirus, Wolbachia and different mosquitoes.

 Understanding mechanisms evolved by parasitic wasps to manipulate host physiology; including immunity and development.
 These mechanisms involve injection of ovarian and venom fluids and endosymbiotic virus-like entities (eg. polydnaviruses) into the host during parasitisation which interfere with a variety of physiological pathways.
 Exploration of these factors has led us to characterize key molecules that interfere with insect cellular and humoral immune components.

 Zhang, G., Hussain, M., O’Neill, S.L. & Asgari, S. (2013).
 Wolbachia uses a host microRNA to regulate transcripts of a methyltransferase contributing to dengue virus inhibition in Aedes aegypti.
 Proceeding of the National Academy of Sciences USA 110: 10276-10281.